AllPawsInn/AllPawsInn/README.md

    * Making a better design for pages like booking, new booking, and payment

    * Adding an admin panel where user can change default values like DaycareRate, BoardingRate, Discount, etc.

+   * Adding a component for printing multiple pages of scheduling info (kennel id, food, medical cond., kennel size, etc.) with one click (the user shouldn't have to select each dog seperately)

+   * Data cleansing (detecting and correcting corrupt or inaccurate records in the database)

+   * Solving the click glitch that occurs on the grid view of the daycare screen (the user has to click twice to make a reservation for a new day)

+   * Adding multiple daycare bookings functionality to search results (the user should be able to select more than one record in the search results, and make daycare booking for them - right know this functionality is only available for new reservation (boarding))

+   * Adding finance management pages (this topic should be discussed with All Paws Inn and requirements should be clarified)

+   * Migrating the data recorded by All Paws Inn between November 2017 - May 2018, to the database (their system was down between those months, so they recorded everything on paper, or Excel files)

+   * Adding 'mail to' component which they've asked for notifying customers

+   * Talking about the signature pad issue (whether they still want it)

+   * Changing the design of the printed pages (should be talked with All Paws Inn)

+   * Adding the ability to make recurring bookings (e.g. "make a booking for Max Deus which occurs every Wednesday")